Export Metadata to Excel with GroupDocs.Metadata in Java

 Exporting Metadata to CSV

-Overview: CSV files are perfect for data analysis and can be easily imported into various tools.
+CSV files are perfect for quick analysis and can be imported into BI tools—this demonstrates how to export metadata to csv.

 Steps: